How We Define Success at Aspire Fertility

 Your happiness and experience at Aspire Fertility is of the utmost importance to us.
 We understand that undergoing fertility treatment can cause significant stress, confusion, and anxiety along the way, and we aim to make the process as positive as possible.
 While we pride ourselves on offering evidence based care as our standard, it is our dedication to improving communication and transparency that sets us apart.

 At Aspire, we aim to establish and maintain an ongoing relationship with our patients that is based on trust, mutual respect and communication.
 During your initial consultation with our office, you’ll meet with the entire IVF team that is dedicated to your care, including your physician, embryologist, primary fertility nurse, on-site counselor and financial advisor.
-In addition, you’ll get a tour of our facility, so you can actually see the lab where your embryo are created and stored.
+In addition, you’ll get a tour of our facility, so you can actually see the lab where your embryo is created and stored.

 Pregnancy is never a guarantee in fertility treatment, but at Aspire, we can promise better service, honest communication, and improved standard of care.